The Death of the Gods: The concept

 One of the novel's main ideas is that man's suffering stems from the conflict between the spirit and the flesh.
 The author conceded later that his initial philosophical approach was too straightforward and explained the way it changed:As I was embarking upon the trilogy Christ and Antichrist, it seemed to me that there were two truths: Christianity, the truth about Heaven, and Paganism, the truth about Earth.
 I considered the merging of the two as a way of attaining the higher religious truth.
 As I was finishing it, I knew already that the union of Christ and Antichrist was blasphemous lie.
 I understood that both truths, those of heaven and Earth, have been already united in Jesus Christ.
 But now I am also sure that I had to walk this misguiding path to its very end to finally see the truth.

 Nevertheless, as later critics noted, every single one of Merezhkovsky's protagonists starting with Leonardo da Vinci, Peter the Great, Alexander I, were "spiritual twins" of Julian, seeking the harmonious unity of spirit and flesh here on Earth.

 Of the novels's Nietzschean tendencies, philosopher Ivan Ilyin later wrote:False things are declared true.
 True things exposed as false.
 Could this be dialectics?
 The norm is perverse, perversion is normal.
 There is a Christian girl who – out of sheer kindness – gives herself to stableman to be debauched.
 There is a Christian deacon, the altar priest, who puts on a mascara to look as a whore and enjoys dirty erotic adventures in circus.
 There is a crucifixion, the body of Christ, the head of an ass.
 There is a holy martyr who spits into the eyes of his executors, pronouncing unholy oaths.
 Christians who think only how to slaughter the non-Christians.
 Christ comes as equal to the pagan god Dionysius [...]
 Witchcraft here resembles the Christian prayer and a prayer sounds more like casting a magic spell.
 Is this Art?
 If it is, then it defies all the laws of art.
 Is it religion?
 More like godlessness.

+Adaptation

+A Russian movie based on the novel, The Death of The Gods (1916 film), was released in 1916.
+It is considered a lost film.